somveersingh28/apniclass/README.md

 # apniclass
 This is my first repository
+Author :- Somveer Singh